guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/Jenkins.md

 Each time when a Job runs, it uses a specific directory on the Jenkins system called the workspace.
 This is where the job stores any files that are generated during the build.
 By default, any files created by a job and saved to the workspace will stay there between job runs.

 using parameters:
-Jenkins supports creation of Jibs that accepts different types of parameters, including strings, booleans, and multiple choices.
-These vaules are then ejected into the job and accessed as environment variables --> must follow the corect format according to the system that will work on. in windows: `%STRING_PARAMETER%` in shell: `$STRING_PARAMETER` example
+Jenkins supports creation of Jobs that accepts different types of parameters, including strings, boolean, and multiple choices.
+These values(key-value) are then inject into the job and accessed as environment variables --> must follow the correct format according to the system that will work on.

+Example: `ENVIRONMENT=Staging` to deploy only to a staging environment.

+in windows: `%STRING_PARAMETER%`
+in shell: `$STRING_PARAMETER`
+example

 ```shell
 #! /bin/bash
 echo "VERSION_NUMBER = $VERSION_NUMBER"